mixwiio/mixwiio/README.md

 _________

-c + h maybe . . .
+‿  c + h maybe . . .

-I'm friendly, so don't be afraid!
+‿  I'm friendly, so don't be afraid!

-I don't mind new acquaintances .
+‿  I don't mind new acquaintances . (* ^ ω ^)

 _________